aunthtoo/JetpackPaging/README.md

 </div>

 ## Installation
-To build the project in your environment, you need to replace my TMDB API key with yours in the `local.properties` file.
-Just insert `apiKey="your api key"` line inside that file.
-And follow the instructions below.<br>
 - Firstly, clone the repository and navigate to the project folder using the `cd` command.
 ```bash
 git clone https://github.com/aunthtoo/JetpackPaging.git
 cd JetpackPaging
 ```
+- To build the project in your environment, you need to replace my TMDB API key with yours in the `local.properties` file. <br>
+Insert `apiKey="your api key"` line inside that file.
-- Build and intall the debug app with the following command.
+- And then build and intall the debug app with the following command.
 ```bash
 ./gradlew installDebug
 ```